UrbanJungleTech/HardwareService/README.md

 ## Hardware Controller Types

 Hardware controllers have specific types that define their communication protocols and functionalities.
-There are two standard types of controllers: MQTT and CPU.

 ### MQTT Controller
 - **Description:** Uses a custom protocol with messages sent to an MQTT queue.